xiaoxingxingkz/TPA-GAN/README.md

 ## Methods
 ### Stage 1: TPA-GAN for multimodal brain image imputation
 ![Fig2.png](https://github.com/xiaoxingxingkz/TPA-GAN/blob/main/Figure_in_paper/Fig2.png)
-Fig. 2.
-Network architecture of our proposed a Task-induced pyramid and attention GAN (TPA-GAN) for imputation of multimodal brain images.

 Run the following code，we test the models after each epoch of training process.
 No independent test program is required, we also provide。
 ```python